alaudet/raspi-sump/docs/install.md

 You must use two resistors to create a voltage divider from the Sensor to the Pi.
 There are various combinations of resistors that you can use, a google search for Voltage Divider Calculator will allow you to calculate which combination you can use to bring the voltage down from the echo pin to 3.3V.
 I used a 470 Ohm and 1K Ohm resistor to bring the voltage down on the GPIO pin to 3.4 which is within a tolerable 5% level.
 I could have also use a 1K and 2K resistor to give me 3.333V.

 Four wires connected as follows from the sensor to the pi (note, this will require some soldering).
 A floppy disk power connector fits nicely on the sensor.
+If you are just testing then a breadboard works great for quick and easy connections.

 1-VCC pin to 5V pin on Pi (pin 2)